Pennsylvania Museums, Historical Sites Receive $54,000 In Grants

 CONNELLSVILLE, Pa.
 (KDKA) — Museums and historical landmarks in Fayette, Somerset and Westmoreland counties are collectively receiving a little over $54,000 in grants.

-The Pennsylvania Historical and Museum Commission (PHMC) gave a $40,000 grant to Fallingwater in Fayette County, a $4,000 grant to the Historical and Genealogical Society of Somerset County, and $10,029 to the West Overton Museums and Westmoreland County Historical Society.
+The Pennsylvania Historical and Museum Commission (PHMC) gave a $40,000 grant to Fallingwater in Fayette County, a $4,000 grant to the Historical and Genealogical Society of Somerset County, and a combined $10,029 grant to the West Overton Museums and Westmoreland County Historical Society.

 Senator Patrick Stefano of the state’s 32nd district announced the news today.